Skip to content

 The advisor evaluates your model against C4 best practices:

-• Description quality — vague or missing descriptions
+• Description quality — vague or placeholder descriptions, and prose-shaped descriptions that should be rewritten as verb-led bullets

 When the advisor finds something, a colored dot appears on the affected node: